fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 # "My friends are Jack and Jill!"
 # => nil
 ```
-In our example above, we define a `hello` method to accept a `str` parameter on `lines 1-3`.
-When we call the `hello` method on `line 9`, we pass the string object passed as an argument to the block.
+In our example above, we define a `hello` method with an `str` parameter on `lines 1-3`.
+When we call the `hello` method on `line 9`, we pass the string object `"Jack"` passed as an argument to `hello` to the block.
 Because blocks have lenient arity rules, no error is raised, despite the block expecting two arguments and only being provided one.

-As a second argument is not provided, the block parameter `friend2` is `nil`, which is why there is an empty space in the output string `"My friends are Jack and !"` - string interpolation calls `to_s` on `nil`, which returns an empty string.
+As a second argument is not provided, the block parameter `friend2` is `nil`, which is why there is an empty space in the output string `"My friends are Jack and !"` - string interpolation calls `to_s` on the block parameter `friend2`, which is `nil`, thus returning an empty string.

 We also define a `hello_many` method on `lines 5-7`, which accepts three arguments.
-When we call `hello_many` on `line 13`, while we `yield` three arguments to the block, the block is only equipped to take two arguments.
+When we call `hello_many` on `line 13`, while we `yield` three arguments to the block, the block is only defined to take two arguments.
 Again, since blocks have lenient arity rules, no error is raised, and the last argument passed to the block is simply ignored.
 ```ruby
 def proc_caller_one(proc, str1)
   proc.call(str1)